-SAMHSA’s GAINS Center for Behavioral Health and Justice Transformation, operated by Policy Research Associates, Inc., and known nationally for its work regarding people with behavioral health needs involved in the criminal justice system, is convening three topical Communities of Practice to work intensively with select communities on the following topics:
+SAMHSA’s GAINS Center for Behavioral Health and Justice Transformation, operated by Policy Research Associates, Inc., and known nationally for its work regarding people with behavioral health needs involved in the criminal justice system, convened in 2020 three topical Communities of Practice to work intensively with select communities on the following topics:

 - Equity and Inclusion in Adult Drug Courts